nemonik/drone/README.md

 # drone-server with nolimits

-A containerized Enterprise drone-server built with nolimits.
+A containerized Enterprise Edition drone-server built with nolimits.

 ## Why?